harvester/docs/docs/host/host.md

 - `ShutdownAndRestartAfterDisable`: Shut down when maintenance mode is enabled and restart the VM after maintenance mode is disabled.
 The VM will stay on the same node.
 - `Shutdown`: Shut down when maintenance mode is enabled.
 Do NOT restart the VM, it remains switched off.

-A collective forced shutdown off all VMs on a node can be activated in the **Enable Maintenance Mode** dialog.
-This will disable individual settings via the `harvesterhci.io/maintain-mode-strategy` label.
+You can force a collective shutdown of all VMs on a node on the **Enable Maintenance Mode** screen.
+This disables individual settings using the `harvesterhci.io/maintain-mode-strategy` label.

-If you are looking to execute a special command before shutting down the VM, then you should look at the [container lifecycle hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) `PreStop`.
+If you want to execute a special command before shutting down a VM, consider using the [container lifecycle hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) `PreStop`.

 ![node-maintenance.png](/img/v1.2/host/node-maintenance.png)